FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Please log in if you want to rate questions.

-D) radial neuropathy in the axilla
+D) radial neuropathy at the spiral groove

 This answer is incorrect.